U.S. Route 2: Western segment

-The western segment of US 2 extends from the Upper Peninsula of Michigan across the northern tier of the lower 48 states.
+The western segment of US 2 extends west from the Upper Peninsula of Michigan across the northern tier of the lower 48 states.
 Most of the western route was built roughly paralleling the Great Northern Railway.
 US 2 adopted the railway's route nickname "The Highline" as the most northern crossing in the U.S.

 The Adventure Cycling Association's Northern Tier Bicycle Route is a bicycle touring route which follows or parallels US 2 for over 600 mi, most notably a 550 mi stretch between Columbia Falls, Montana, and Williston, North Dakota.

 Washington

 Within Washington, US 2 is the northernmost all-season highway through the Cascade Mountains.
 It begins at I-5 and SR 529 in Everett and travels east via Stevens Pass.
 It intersects US 97 approximately 4 mi east of Leavenworth and continues as a duplicate route crossing the Columbia River at Wenatchee, then continues north as far as Orondo, where US 97 splits north.
 US 2 continues to Spokane and the border in Newport.